nmante/pkg-config-generator/README.md

 	python main.py -n Boost -v 1.60.0 -p /usr/local/Cellar/boost/1.60.0_2 -o boost.pc

+We can also redirect the output to a file.

+	python main.py -n Boost -p /usr/local/Cellar/boost/1.60.0_2 -v 1.60.0 /usr/local/Cellar/boost/1.60.0_2 -d "Boost is awesome" > boost.pc

+The paths used in these examples exist on my machine.
+You'll have to determine where these libraries exist on your own machine.

 Once you have a .pc file, you should place it in the pkg-config path.
 One standard path is this directory.
 Check it to see if there are other .pc files there.

 	/usr/local/lib/pkgconfig/